- About Us

 Critical Care Leadership

-Dr. Sangita Basnet is an Associate Professor and Chief of Pediatric Critical Care at Southern Illinois University School of Medicine and Medical Director of the Pediatric Intensive Care Unit at St. John’s Children’s Hospital in Springfield, Illinois.
+Dr. Sangita Basnet is a Professor and Chief of Pediatric Critical Care at Southern Illinois University School of Medicine and Medical Director of the Pediatric Intensive Care Unit at St. John’s Children’s Hospital in Springfield, Illinois.
 She completed a three-year fellowship in critical care at Washington University School of Medicine in St. Louis (2002) and a three-year pediatric residency at Cook County Children's Hospital in Chicago (1999).
 She earned her medical degree at Tribhuvan University, Institute of Medicine in Kathmandu, Nepal (1993).

 Dr Basnet is board certified in pediatric critical care medicine and pediatrics, and is a member of the Society of Critical Care Medicine and American Academy of Pediatrics.
 Her overarching goal and vision is to improve child health and health outcomes within the pediatric intensive care unit, nationally and internationally.
 Her principal focus has been on quality improvement, patient satisfaction and family centered care, team building, and fostering an environment of safety culture.
 Her research interests include optimizing management of diabetic ketoacidosis, status asthmaticus, and procedural sedation.
 She is also keenly interested in international healthcare and has played a key role in establishing pediatric and neonatal intensive care units in her native country, Nepal.
 She is now leading a taskforce to standardize pediatric critical care in Nepal.
 Dr Basnet has published and presented widely on pediatric critical care in resource limited countries and quality improvement interventions in the pediatric ICU.